Skip to content

 Group home residents standing on front porch

-Enhancing Lives: The Impact of Accessible Residential Group Homes for Adults with Disabilities in Maryland
+How Accessible Group Homes Support Adults With Disabilities in Maryland

 More than one million adults in Maryland are living with an intellectual or developmental disability.
 Many in this group struggle with mobility issues and cognitive disorders or need individualized assistance.
 They also face the challenge of finding supportive housing options that meet their wants and needs.
 Accessible residential group homes serve as a lifeline for people with intellectual and developmental disabilities, aiding overall health and well-being, building community, and facilitating the development of a rich and meaningful life.